s4ndev/HTB-pwnbox-scripts/README.md

 ### - Client Side

 > What we did in the server side section is mainly deploy an xRDP server (amongst other things).
 We won't be able to directly RDP to Pwnbox's assigned hostname/IP because their janky reverse > proxy or maybe we aren't meant to do that ¯\_(ツ)_/¯.
-But the website quite literally says HackTheBox so I'll take that as consent make some slight improvements to the service that I am > paying for :), please accept my fellow condolenses for the added CPU usage but it is advertised that VIP+ members get a "personal server".

 1. Please make sure to wait a few minutes for the script to finalise on the Pwnbox server.